Lexington Spinal Cord Injury Lawyers

 - Construction accidents

-At Wilt & Associates, our Lexington spinal cord injury lawyers are seasoned personal injury lawyers.
+At Wilt Injury Lawyers, our Lexington spinal cord injury lawyers are seasoned personal injury lawyers.
 We are skilled at showing how accidents happen and why they were preventable to prove liability.

 The defendants in a Lexington spinal cord injury claim vary depending on the type of accident and how the accident happened.
 Possible defendants include vehicle drivers and owners, property owners, product and vehicle manufacturers, negligent physicians, and other individuals and businesses.